keesiemeijer/github-pages-code-reference/README.md

 Check if your code was imported by visiting the reference site [wp-reference.test](http://wp-reference.test).

 ## Generate the Code Reference
 Go to Settings -> WP Parser JSON and generate the JSON files used by the generated code reference.
+Or from the Vagrant directory run `vagrant ssh` followed by `wp parser-json generate`.

 To see the code reference before deploying open your terminal and go to this repository in the themes directory (`www/wp-reference/source-code/wp-content/themes/github-pages-code-reference`)